ai-socialimpact/LLMWiki-NGO-Humaninloop/WikiContents/Human-in-loop/ColloboratingOnBluePrint/readme.md

 By instructing the LLM Wiki compiler to enforce tighter or broader grouping rules during the initial planning passes, you explicitly change the data breakdown inside the final `master_taxonomy_blueprint.json` contract.

+### 🎛️ How Admin Configuration Changes the Blueprint

+By modifying the parameters inside the **`INSTRUCTIONs`** framework, you directly impact how the LLM  Wiki splits and organizes overlapping topics like trimesters and clinical risk states:

+#### 📉 Setting Broad Topics (Min: 5 / Max: 10)
+* **Admin Directive:** *"Propose an initial balanced directory taxonomy of 5 to 10 distinct, master topics."*
+* **Blueprint Result:** The pipeline compiles info into fewer, larger markdown guides.
+General nutrition and severe anemia collapse into a single file path.
+* **Routing Effect:** Low-Resolution Routing.
+The system easily routes to general categories, but risks mixing routine advice with high-risk clinical indicators.

+#### 📈 Setting High-Resolution Topics (Min: 10 / Max: 25)
+* **Admin Directive:** *"Propose an initial balanced directory taxonomy of 10 to 25 distinct, master topics."*
+* **Blueprint Result:** The engine separates overlapping concepts.
+Routine lifestyle trackers are split cleanly away from emergency danger signs.
+* **Routing Effect:** High-Resolution Routing.
+The Stage 1 router can instantly choose between a safe, routine document and an acute clinical emergency node.

+---

+### 🎛️ Human in the loop: Colloborating with the AI on the Mental Model to the create the desired Blueprint

 ```text
 [Raw Sources + Use Case Guidance]